-- Teacher

-- Level Leader
+- 1. Teacher - Level Leader

 - 3. Head of School

-- 4. Principal/Head of Campus
+- 4. Principal

-- Conference Education Director
+- 5. Conference Education Director

 Avoid going "directly to the top" without speaking to the teacher concerned.
 The office staff will be able to assist you in reaching the right person.